 There’s a decline from around 64% to 60%.
 But the biggest decline was between 1970 and 1985.
 It’s actually rising slowly over the past 10 years and is currently only 0.5% less than in 1984.
 It’s not obvious that AI is the culprit here.

 Maybe the jobless future is coming, but it’s not here yet.
-I just don’t see the argument for massively restructuring the economy now in order to try to address it.
-So I don’t buy the Silicon Valley argument for UBI now.
+I just don’t see the argument for massively restructuring the economy now to try to address a problem that doesn’t yet exist.
+So I don’t—for now at least—buy the Silicon Valley argument for UBI.

-There’s one more argument for UBI.
-It has a charming simplicity.
+There’s one more argument for UBI, one with a charming simplicity.

 We should increase redistribution and make it less conditional.